thesis/best-python-log-formatter/README.rst

 The log format
 --------------

-Dates are all in UTC.
+Dates are all in UTC with millisecond precision.

 .. code::